This article is all about the perfect Washington DC 4 day itinerary for any time of the year.

 Capitol Building Guided Tour

-You can arrive to the Capitol building by Metrorail, or by car.
-There are multiple Metrorail stations nearby, including Capitol South, Smithsonian, and Union Station.
+You can arrive at the Capitol Building by Metrorail or by car.
+Multiple Metrorail stations are nearby, including Capitol South, Smithsonian, and Union Station.
 Which station you arrive at will depend on the direction you are coming from.

-Time Estimate: 1.5 to 2 hours from start to finish of the tour.
+Time Estimate: 1.5 to 2 hours from start to finish.
 This does not count time in line or waiting for the tour to begin.

-Hours for tours as of 2025 are 8:30 a.m. to 4:30 p.m.
-However, if you’re doing a walk-up tour you must arrive by 2:30 p.m. at the latest, and it is recommended you show up as early as possible because walk-up spots aren’t guaranteed.
+Hours for tours as of 2026 are 8:30 a.m. to 4:30 p.m.
+If you’re doing a walk-up tour, you must arrive by 2:30 p.m. at the latest.
+It is recommended you show up as early as possible because walk-up spots aren’t guaranteed.

 Lunch at the Capitol Building

-Time Estimate: Food is ready made to order.
-Seating is open seating.
+Time Estimate: Food is made to order.
+Seating is open.
 Factor in 45 minutes or more for lunch.

 Library of Congress